YoursLtd/wp-always-ssl/README.md

 * [LICENSE](LICENSE) - The license file.

 ## Features
-* Forces SSL in the frontend and admin panel.
+* Forces SSL in the admin panel.

 ## Installation
 The WP Always SSL plugin contents should be put in the [WordPress plugins](https://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations) directory inside a directory named `wp-always-ssl`.
 Follow the steps [here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) to continue installing and activating the plugin.